 The Kindergarten Entry Assessment

-Malkin’s article I mentioned above also touches on the data mining of our babies in Kindergarten and the use of the uber intrusive software package, TS Gold.
+Malkin’s article I mentioned above also touches on the data mining of our babies in Kindergarten and the use of the intrusive software package, TS Gold.

 If you have a kid in Kindergarten right now or have had one go through any time in the last four years in North Carolina, they were subjected to the Kindergarten Entry Assessment (KEA).